IVF & embryo transfer – how to prepare?

 Preparation before an embryo transfer

-It’s widely understood that a healthy, top grade embryo is more likely to result in a positive pregnancy outcome, but is that really the case, or is it actually the endometrium which decides whether implantation will occur?
+It is widely understood that a healthy, top grade embryo is more likely to result in a positive pregnancy outcome, but is that really the case, or is it the endometrium which decides whether implantation will occur?
 In this webinar, Dr Dino Demetroulis, Director of Biogenetic Centre for Human Reproduction, Greece, discusses the importance of the embryo transfer, outlining the correct procedure and advising how patients can prepare themselves to receive their incredibly special cargo.

 Since the birth of the first IVF baby in 1978, in vitro fertilisation has been a great support to infertile couples.
 Over the last 40 years tremendous advances have been made, yet the knowledge surrounding the embryo transfer still remains uncertain, leaving fertility specialists to regularly question how they can work with patients to fully create the most conducive environment for implantation.